awslabs/aws-config-rdk/README.rst

   Waiting for CloudFormation stack operation to complete...
   Config deploy complete.

 The exact output will vary depending on Lambda runtime.
 You can use the --all flag to deploy all of the rules in your working directory.
+If you used the --generate-lambda-layer flag in rdk init, use the --generated-lambda-layer flag for rdk deploy.

 Deploy Organization Rule
 ------------------------